square/rails-auth/README.md

 * **path**: A regular expression to match the path. `\A` and `\z` are added by default to the beginning and end of the regex to ensure the entire path and not a substring is matched.
+* **host** (optional): a regular expression to match the `Host:` header passed by the client.
+Useful if your app services traffic for more than one hostname and you'd like to restrict ACLs by host.

 Once you've defined an ACL, you'll need to create a corresponding ACL object in Ruby and a middleware to authorize requests using that ACL.
 Add the